christophergandrud/Rep-Res-Book/README.md

 1. Make sure you have [R](http://www.r-project.org/) and [LaTeX](http://www.latex-project.org/ftp.html) installed on your computer.
 If you will be using *knitr* version 1.4 or greater make sure to also install Andre Simon's [highlighter utility](http://www.andre-simon.de/zip/download.html).

-2. Place this repository in a file called `git_repositories` in your root directory.
+2. Place this repository in a file called `git_repositories` in your root directory. **Note:** Relative file files are used in the newer [Version 2 branch](https://github.com/christophergandrud/Rep-Res-Book/tree/Version2).

 3. Run the *BookMake.R* make file in R. Note: you must install the *knitr* R package before running this file.